 Short answer: No, we can not.

-- In most cases, it would be a violation of copyright law to send you a copy.
-Most papers listed in dblp are published in journals or proceedings.
-Publishers ask authors to transfer the copyright to them.
-Copying and sending you papers would be outside of "fair use".
+- In many cases, it would be a violation of copyright law to send you a copy.
+Many papers listed in dblp are published in closed access journals or proceedings and publishers ask authors to transfer the copyright to them.
+There is no "fair use" copying of copyrighted material under German law, and even if there was, copying and sending you commercially sold papers would probably be outside of "fair use".

 - We – or our library – do not have access to all papers listed in dblp.
 Not.
 Even.
 Close.